Risk-taking is personal. Everyone has his threshold.

 Most people take few risks in their lives.
-They go with the comfortable job, make the safe investments, and stay within the lines of whatever they do.
+They go with the comfortable job, make the safe investments, and stay within the lines with whatever they’re doing.

-However, someone who takes the time to educate himself can put the perceived risk into perspective.
+However, someone who takes the time to educate himself by getting on a plane can put the perceived risk in perspective.
+Maybe it’s not as serious as he thought before taking a closer look.

 For every investment I’ve made, there’s been someone telling me it’s too risky.